 Program Field Study

-During the semester, SU Madrid arranges study tours to important regions and cities in Spain.
+During the semester, Syracuse Madrid arranges study tours to important regions and cities in Spain.
 Students may participate in these trips if they are compatible with their schedules.

 Students participating in the Discovery Madrid program will enjoy a rich and varied introduction to Spain through a challenging semester-long curriculum.
 The program fulfills the same curricular requirements as those pursued by freshmen studying on Syracuse University’s main campus, while providing a course schedule unique to the Madrid experience.
+In addition to courses in the liberal arts, Madrid is the only center that offers the required first semester science, math, and introduction to engineering and computer science courses for students intending to major in these areas or a pre-med track.
 Upon return to Syracuse in the spring semester, Discovery Madrid participants will be on equal footing academically with their main campus peers.